queeb3/Manifesto/README.md

 different for some reason, as if I knew a change was coming...

 #### November
-After roughly a month of working I discovered a video on ECS that talked about DoD for the first time in my life something made a little more sense with code speak, I do not know why but what they were saying just made sense in my head and sounded logical and reasonable for how a computer should act on and read data.
+After roughly a month of working I discovered a video on ECS that talked about DOD for the first time in my life something made a little more sense with code speak, I do not know why but what they were saying just made sense in my head and sounded logical and reasonable for how a computer should act on and read data.
 So I started to change my stat system into a standalone ECS style stat generator, of course I was still using OOP and OOD to do it because I didn't at